MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

 ![VSTS new release](/images/azure-storage-vsts/vsts-new-release.png)

-Make sure the build definition is the one you've just created.
+- make sure the build definition is the one you've just created.
-You can click the Continuous deployement if you like, then every time a successful build is created, the deployment will happen automatically (note: if you're doing lots of little changes you may not want this and deploy manually otherwise you can use up your free monthly build minutes pretty quickly).
+- You can click the Continuous deployement if you like, then every time a successful build is created, the deployment will happen automatically (note: if you're doing lots of little changes you may not want this and deploy manually otherwise you can use up your free monthly build minutes pretty quickly).

 ![create release definition](/images/azure-storage-vsts/vsts-release-definition.png)

+### Release Varibales
-First, let's setup the Variable for the release, these will apply to all of the environments
+- setup the Variable for the release, these will apply to all of the environments - click on Variables

 ![click on variables on the top menu](/images/azure-storage-vsts/vsts-release-variables.png)

 Add the following variables (paying attention to the case):
-Location: uksouth (or the Azure region nearest you)
+- location: uksouth (or the Azure region nearest you)
-blobEncryptionEnabled: true
+- blobEncryptionEnabled: true

 Click on Environment 1 and rename to Development or similar

 ![set release variables](/images/azure-storage-vsts/vsts-release-var-setting.png)

 Click Add Task